Zabi82/KafkaLab/README.md

 Create a new topic "hello_world_topic" with 2 partitions and replication factor 1

 Write a java producer and consumer programs to produce and consume from the above topic.
-Refer to the partial java classes and the full solution under com.kafka.lab.helloworld.partial and com.kafka.lab.helloworld.solution packages
+Refer to the partial java classes and the full solution under com.kafka.lab.helloworld.partial and com.kafka.lab.helloworld.solution packages respectively

 Try to run the consumer with different consumer group id and observe that the new consumer gets a complete copy of the messages